Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Follicle-stimulating hormone is a peptide hormone secreted by the anterior pituitary gland.
-In women, follicle-stimulating hormone controls the growth of follicles before their maturity and readiness for ovulation.
-The synergistic interaction of follicle-stimulating hormone and LH stimulates the synthesis of estradiol by granule cells.
-In men, follicle-stimulating hormone controls the growth and function of the seminiferous tubules, in particular spermatogenesis.
+In women, follicle-stimulating hormone controls the growth of follicles until they mature and are ready for ovulation.
+The synergistic interaction of follicle-stimulating hormone and LH stimulates the synthesisof estradiol by granulosa cells.
+In men, follicle-stimulating hormone controls the growth and function of the seminiferous tubules, especially spermatogenesis.

-After ovulation, the level of follicle-stimulating hormone falls and again reaches the values observed in the early stages of the follicular phase at the end of the cycle.
+After ovulation, the level of follicle-stimulating hormone drops and again reaches the values observed in the early stages of the follicular phase by the end of the cycle.

-Reference values (norm) of concentration of follicle-stimulating hormone in blood serum
+Reference values (norm) of follicle-stimulating hormone concentration in blood serum

 Age